KinesteX/AI-Fitness-SDK/MyReactNativeApp/README.md

 // REQUIRED
     userId: 'YOUR USER ID',
     company: 'YOUR COMPANY', // contact KinesteX
-    key: 'YOUR KEY', // contact KinesteX
+    key: apiKey, // STORE KEY SECURELY.
+WE RECOMMEND STORING AND RETRIEVING IT FROM YOUR DATABASE
 // OPTIONAL
     category: 'Fitness',
     planC: 'Cardio',